 The Board has little or no control over the level of revenues that are collected by the Corporation.
-Risk factors impacting the level of revenues to be received by the TSFC, including but not limited to, cigarette consumption, financial viability of the Participating Manufactures, and the liability of the tobacco industry, including litigation risk involving the industry.
+Risk factors possible impacting the level of revenues to be received by the TSFC are beyond the control of the Corporation and including but are not limited to, cigarette consumption, financial viability of the Participating Manufacturers, and the liability of the tobacco industry.
 As described above, the risk of default is monitored by the credit rating agencies.
 In the event of non-payment of the amounts due and payable under the Master Settlement Agreement that have been assigned to the Corporation, the State of Rhode Island has pledged to pursue legal remedies to the extent possible to obtain amounts due pursuant to the Master Settlement Agreement and payable to the Corporation.